January 17, 2017

 Other jobs that use database administration skills include IT Consultant, IT Project Manager, Application Consultant, and Network Administrator, to name a few.

-Completing your bachelor's degree in information technologies with a database administration concentration can be the first step toward a new career or help with advancement in your current job.
 You may also choose to continue your education by pursuing an Oracle certification, advance through a master's degree in IT, or even transition into a related field, such as cyber security.
 You'll have options to choose from and new interests to pursue.